Workflow-Manager-admin/digital-id-card-manager-04b007d0/id_backend_api/README.md

 - The backend expects PostgreSQL env variables (see above).
 - You must run database migrations (`schema.sql`) and create a user/DB as described in the database README.
-- Environment configuration for the DB is also mirrored in `../digital-id-card-manager-e92f97cd/id_database/db_visualizer/postgres.env` (for Node.js DB tool).

 ---